khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

 #.
 Install `Docker Desktop <https://www.docker.com/products/docker-desktop>`_.
 #.
-Get the latest Docker Image for Ivy by:
+Get the latest Docker Image for Aikit by:

    a.
 Running Docker desktop.
    b.
 Opening the terminal, and running the command: :code:`docker pull khulnasoft/aikit:latest`

 #.
 Install `Pycharm Professional Version <https://www.jetbrains.com/pycharm/>`_
 #.
-Open pycharm with your cloned Ivy repository.
+Open pycharm with your cloned Aikit repository.
    Add the remote python interpreter by:

    a.
 Going to the settings -> Build, Execution, Deployment -> Docker.